vmartinv/whatsapp-bot/README.md

 In order to do that we setup an emulator and send our QR image by simulating a fake webcam.
-This setup is complicated but guarantees that it doesn't get banned and also it can be fully automatized.
+This setup is complicated but guarantees that it doesn't get banned and also it can be fully automated.

 # Features